-When you reach the lighthouse, you can continue right and find the tide pool.
+When you reach the lighthouse, continue to the right and find the tide pool.
 The natural rock pool is the perfect spot to cool off and relax a bit before you continue onwards.

-So if you are an advanced hiker and want to spend the afternoon hiking and swimming in a rock pool, this is your answer!
-And remember to bring sun protection like sunscreen, hat and sunglasses.
+If you are an advanced hiker and want to spend the afternoon hiking and swimming in a rock pool, then this Hong Kong hidden gem is your answer!

 7. Take photos at Hong Kong’s most iconic Instagram spot – the Monster Mansion

 The Monster Mansion is the nickname for a set of five residential building that is famous for being the most photographed spot in Hong Kong.
 Located in Quarry Bay on Hong Kong Island, the housing estate was built in the ’60s to create affordable housing for low-income families.

 And in recent years, the Monster Mansion became a famous Instagram spot.
 People are fascinated with the extremely high density and colourful block facade.
 It looks like vertical concrete boxes piled up to the sky.

 And when you stand in the middle of the courtyard and look straight up, the buildings create this optical illusion where it feels like you are being closed in and there is only a sliver of sky above you.
 The high density and (a)symmetry of the building exterior create a very interesting narrative.